m387slippers/TicTacToe/README.md

 # TicTacToe
 TicTacToe Group Project CSIS 1410

-Going to try and add some turn tracking functionality in the Controller class like a getter and a setter to be called by event listener for button click.
+Hopping off now, I haven't been able to figure out how to add the turn tracking functionality in the Controller class.
+I started with something, but I'm not convinced it's the right approach.
+Going to return to it later with fresh eyes.

 Project requirements are that it includes: <br>
 a minimum of three classes <br>